melroy89/Nginx-Lua-Anti-DDoS/README.md

 ## About

-I inspired by Conor McKnight, who created the orginal Lua script (he was inspired by Cloudflare feature "I'm Under Attack Mode" https://www.cloudflare.com/).
-I was inspired by Cloudflare DDoS protection and wanted to create a similar feature for Nginx.
+I was inspired by Conor McKnight, who created the orginal Lua script (he was inspired by Cloudflare feature "I'm Under Attack Mode" https://www.cloudflare.com/).
+I was inspired by Cloudflare DDoS protection & mitigation solutions and wanted to create a similar feature in Nginx.
+Without the need of Nginx Plus.

 ```sh
 If you're under attack and have this feature enabled during the attack, visitors